 Evgeny Aleksandrovich Tikhturov.
 Mr. Tikhturov was born in 1960.
 In 1982, he graduated from the Ordjonikidze Moscow Management Institute with a specialization in organization of management.
 After service in the army, he started work in 1984 at the Yamashneft NGDU as an engineer.
 Subsequent positions included: Head of the Labor Organization Section, Head of the Labor and Salary Section, Deputy Head for Economics, Deputy Head for Economics-Chief Accountant.
-In 1995, he was transferred to the position of Deputy Head of Economics and Finances.
+In 1995, he was transferred to the position of Deputy Head of Economics and Finances of Tatneft.
 In 1997, he was appointed Head of Tatneft's Finance Department.
-Since 1999, he has served as the Head of Finance Department.
+Since 1999, he has served as the Head of our Finance Department.
+Mr. Tikhturov is also member of the Board of Directors of IPCG Fund since 2006.